TedBoman/AnomDet_XAI/README.md

 AnomDet is a system which can manage different anomaly detection algorithms and anomaly injection methods by either simulating a real-time data stream or by reading data in batches.
 With AnomDet, you're provided a working framework for evaluating the performance of pre-defined anomaly detection models and how they respond to pre-defined anomaly injections.

 The system architecture is modular by design and a simple way to add your own models and anomaly detection methods are provided in our [Guide](#-guide).
-If the choice of database doesn't suit you, we have abstracted away the API between the backend and the database with an interface described in our [Guide](#-guide) under [Database APi](#-database-api).
+If the choice of database doesn't suit you, we have abstracted away the API between the backend and the database with an interface described in our [Guide](#-guide) under [Migrating to a different database manager](#-migrating-to-a-different-database-manager).

 ### Features provided